miekg/cf/cmd/cffmt/cffmt.1.md

 ## Description

 Cffmt will take a CFengine file out of **FILE** or from standard input and will reformat it.
+If the first line of the file contains the comment: `# cffmt:no`  it will not be formatted.

 Options are: